hcura/vertx-repro/README.md

 ## Testing

 `ServerTest` showcases the behaviour using webclient.
-Change the `ThreadingModel.WORKER` of the `HttpProxyVerticle` in `Server` to make the test pass.